 You'll find evidence of this on the following list.
 For this kind of money you can expect at least a couple of inputs and outputs (perhaps even more) and 24-bit quality.
 MIDI I/O is another feature to look for if you're planning on hooking up a controller or external synth.

 Before you buy an interface, make sure that it has the input and output types that you require.
 All of our recommendations operate over USB and are Mac/PC compatible - some will work with your iOS device, too.

-Here, then, is a selection of the best budget audio interfaces on the market in 2015.
+Here, then, is our regularly updated guide to the best budget audio interfaces that you can buy right now.
 We've quoted the approximate street prices at the time of writing to give you an idea of what you can expect to pay for each model.